rse/livemind-recorder-converter/README.md

 **Livemind Recorder Converter** and receive a converted `foo.m4v` file back.

-The problem is that the recordings of [Livemind Recorder](https://livemind.tv/recorder) are in an uncompressed and unusual MPEG-4/SHQ2/PCM32 format and for subsequent processing in video playing and cutting applications (except for the special case of Adobe
+The problem this utility solves is that the recordings of [Livemind Recorder](https://livemind.tv/recorder) are in an uncompressed and unusual MPEG-4/SHQ2/PCM32 format and for subsequent processing in video playing and cutting applications (except for the special case of Adobe